Trance-0/Notechondria/README.md

 This page is updated in 2023/12/4

-Notecondria names from the Note and Mitocondria, we wish the note could be the power that forster personal accomplishments rather than text or drawing on ipad or other medias.
+Notechondria names from the Note and Mitocondria, we wish the note could be the power that forster personal accomplishments rather than text or drawing on ipad or other medias.
 We wish to connect all the data togther to create an easy accessible database for each individual in the age of information.

 Some of the key features of the app includes: